Menu Close

 Speech Audiometry

 Speech audiometry.
-It is a fundamental tool used to measure the patient’s hearing ability and comprehension of spoken words.
-The results are plotted on a graph.
-This test also aids in the detection of retrocochlear pathology and non-organic hearing loss.
+(Assessing Hearing Ability and Speech Comprehension).
+Speech audiometry is an essential tool for evaluating a patient’s hearing ability and understanding of spoken words.
+The results of this test are plotted on a graph.
+The test is also useful for detecting retrocochlear pathology and non-organic hearing loss.

 Two parameters are studied in speech audiometry: